Interpreting Common Dog Behaviours & the Meaning Behind His Moods

 12. Anxiety Shows in Many Ways

 Because they're technically pack animals, your dog may become fearful when left alone.
 If separation anxiety is a chronic issue for your dog, you'll both need to learn how to create a relaxing environment when you leave the house.
 Consider taking your dog for a long walk or play a rigorous game of fetch in your backyard to tire him out before you go.
 Don't make a big deal out of your departure, either.
-If you're still having trouble with separation anxiety, consider involving a professional who can work on behavioral training.
+If you're still having trouble with separation anxiety, consider involving a professional who can work on behavioural training.

-If your dog is experiencing any of these behaviors, and it's not normal for him, don't hesitate to make an appointment with his vet to rule out any systemic medical issues.
+If your dog is experiencing any of these behaviours, and it's not normal for him, don't hesitate to make an appointment with his vet to rule out any systemic medical issues.
 Your once social, extremely energetic dog won't suddenly become lethargic and withdrawn.
 If he does, he's asking for some help.

 Erin Ollila believes in the power of words and how a message can inform, and even transform its intended audience.
 Her writing can be found all over the internet and in print, and includes interviews, ghostwriting, blog posts, and creative nonfiction.
 Erin is a geek for SEO and all things social media.
 She graduated from Fairfield University with an M.F.A. in Creative Writing.
 Reach out to her on Twitter @ReinventingErin or learn more about her at http://erinollila.com.